 ●There has been evidence for combining a low dose of a selective serotonin reuptake inhibitor (SSRI) (eg, fluoxetine) or an SNRI in the morning with a low dose of tricyclic antidepressant (eg, amitriptyline) in the evening .
 In that trial, there was significantly greater improvement in pain with the combination of agents compared with fluoxetine or amitriptyline alone or with placebo (visual analogue pain scale score, with maximum of 100, of 43 versus 58 and of 64 versus 82).
 (See 'Selective serotonin reuptake inhibitors' below and "Initial treatment of fibromyalgia in adults", section on 'Tricyclic antidepressants as initial drug therapy'.)

-●A low dose of a serotonin and norepinephrine reuptake inhibitor (SNRI) (eg, duloxetine) in the morning with a low dose of an anticonvulsant (eg, pregabalin) in the evening.
-This combination has thus far been evaluated in a single open-label randomized trial involving 364 patients .
-In this trial, fibromyalgia patients with an inadequate response to treatment with pregabalin (300 or 450 mg daily) experienced significantly greater pain reduction and global improvement with the addition of an SNRI, milnacipran (100 mg daily), compared with patients continuing pregabalin alone (see "Initial treatment of fibromyalgia in adults", section on 'Duloxetine' and "Initial treatment of fibromyalgia in adults", section on 'Pregabalin') However, there have been no studies of other effective medication combinations.
+●A low dose of a serotonin and norepinephrine reuptake inhibitor (SNRI) (eg, duloxetine or milnacipran) in the morning with a low dose of an anticonvulsant (eg, pregabalin) in the evening.
+This combination has thus far been evaluated in an open-label randomized trial involving 364 patients .
+In this trial, fibromyalgia patients with an inadequate response to treatment with pregabalin (300 or 450 mg daily) experienced significantly greater pain reduction and global improvement with the addition of an SNRI, milnacipran (100 mg daily), compared with patients continuing pregabalin alone (see "Initial treatment of fibromyalgia in adults", section on 'Duloxetine' and "Initial treatment of fibromyalgia in adults", section on 'Pregabalin').
+However, there have been no studies of other effective medication combinations.

 Clinicians with insufficient experience in the use of these medications or drug combinations may wish to consult with an expert in the pharmacologic treatment of fibromyalgia, such as a rheumatologist.
 In patients who also have a comorbid psychiatric illness, we advise consultation with a psychiatrist for assistance in medication management and coordination of care.
 (See 'Consultation and referral' below.)